TheBugHuntersOfMiddleEarth/The-Fellowship-of-the-Code-2026/artifacts/artifact-4_Logic-And-State/Artifact-4-logic-and-state.md

-# The Fellowship Companion - Artifact 3: Representation of Ring-Alarm
+# The Fellowship Companion - Artifact 4: Logic & State

 **Table of Contents**